Mary7Magdalene/Mary7Magdalene/README.md

 🌱 Always learning and staying updated with the latest trends in AI and ML.

-🤝 Open to collaboration on projects that make a difference!
+🤝 Open to collaboration on projects and learning sessions to make a difference!

 📫 Let's connect: marymagdangie@gmail.com